Skip to main content

 9. Weary DM (2009) Board-invited review: Using behavior to predict and identify ill health in animals.
 J Anim Sci 87(2):770-7. doi: 10.2527/jas.2008-1297

-This Challenge is now open for applications
+This Challenge is now closed for applications

 NC3Rs CRACK IT Challenges are run using Contracts for Innovation.
 Innovate UK are the custodians of Contracts for Innovation and more information about the mechanism can be found here.